-22H2 is the version number of Windows 11 that represents the first significant update of the operating system since its original release.
+22H2 is the version number of the Windows 11 2022 Update that represents the first significant update of the operating system since its original release.
 Also codenamed “Sun Valley 2,” Windows 11 22H2 will introduce new features, improvements, fixes, and visual elements.
 Although you will find many changes, most are tweaks to improve the existing experience.

 Windows 11 22H2 best features